Watering succulent plants is one of the trickiest parts of growing them.

 When the soil is soaked, your succulents will soak up as much water as they can.
 Then wait for the soil to dry out completely – all the way to the bottom -before you water again.

-In fact, your succulents will do fine in completely dry soil for several days, especially if they’re larger and have well-established roots.
+Your succulents will do best sitting in completely dry soil for several days, especially if they’re larger and have well-established roots.

 During the “drought,” they’ll put out new roots that are thick and healthy, so they can absorb more water when the “flood” comes again.